researchgate/react-intersection-observer/README.md

 #### Performance issues

-Insofar the abovementioned polyfill doesn't perform callback invokation [asynchoronously](https://github.com/WICG/IntersectionObserver/issues/225), you might want to decorate your `onChange` callback with a `requestIdleCallback` or `setTimeout` call to avoid a potential performance degradation:
+As the above-mentioned polyfill doesn't perform callback invocation [asynchronously](https://github.com/WICG/IntersectionObserver/issues/225), you might want to decorate your `onChange` callback with a `requestIdleCallback` or `setTimeout` call to avoid a potential performance degradation:

 ```js
 onChange = (entry) => requestIdleCallback(() => this.handleChange(entry));